schmunk42/eucliid/README.md

 # eucliid

-Euphemistic CLI for Yii 2.0 Framework built with Docker
+Euphemistic CLI for Yii 2.0 Framework (optionally built with Docker)

 > "Training starts when I say so!" --Zlatan

 ## What is this?